AlexMihai1804/AutoWatering/docs/ble-api/characteristics/20-rain-history-control.md

 | `fragment_size` | Payload bytes in this fragment (<=232, and may be lower for small MTU) |
 | `reserved` | 0 |

 Entries are sent sequentially; clients know the transfer is complete when `fragment_index + 1 == total_fragments`.
-Successive fragments are scheduled via a short (~5 ms) work delay; the controller/stack may add further backpressure.
+Successive fragments are scheduled with ~2 ms spacing under normal conditions; the controller/stack may add further backpressure.

 The firmware caps `total_fragments` to 255; exceeding that cap produces error code `0x07`.

 ## Error Codes (`status` and payload[0])
 | Code | Description | Emission Point |